-Within this article, we will delve into the numerous applications of the PHP spread operator, examining its potential to optimize your code for enhanced efficiency.
+In this article, we will explore the various examples of the PHP spread operator, investigating its potential to optimize your code for enhanced efficiency.

 PHP Spread Operator ( Unpack Array )